asher-epstein-42/FindKeywordInDir/README.md

 # FindKeywordInDir
 usage: python FindKeyWordInDir.py [-h] [-f] keyword dir_path

-Search for a keyword in any language recursively in directory
+Search for a keyword in any language recursively in a directory

 positional arguments:
   keyword     The keyword to search for